-But what things were gain to me, those I counted loss for Christ.
+But what things were gain to me, these I have counted loss for Christ.
 (Philippians 3:7)

 The “things” that were gain were his attainments in Judaism, and Paul now was viewing these attainments as nothing more than a hindrance to His pursuit of Christ.

 Next, Paul expands the discarding of his accomplishments to include “all things.”